Kevin Wolf – Principal Consultant

 Wolf has been active in numerous capacities within Davis where he lives including chairing the City of Davis’ Housing Committee, serving on the board of the Davis Foohttp://www.cacleanaction.org/aboutus.phpd Co-op and co-founding the N Street Cohousing community.

 Kevin continues to volunteer on projects and cause.
 The main one (April 2017) he now works on is:

-- Chair of the board of directors of the California Clean Money Action Fund which is working to pass the California DISCLOSE Act and legislation that will help make elections fairer and more transparent
+- Chair of the board of directors of the California Clean Money Action Fund which passed the California DISCLOSE Act in the summer of 2017, after seven years of grassroots lobbying.

 Wolf’s Resume provides a list of the many clients with whom he has worked and the volunteer positions he has held.